notadeejay/rbc-training/data/Week 4 Day 1/08__Functions__Exercise.md

 ### Built In Functions

 In addition to letting you write your own functions, JavaScript comes with some functions ready to use, right out of the box.
-Each datatype has its own set of built in functions
+Each datatype has its own set of built in functions.